Jóhann Jóhannsson: Solo works

 Jóhann's first solo album, Englabörn, was a suite based on the music written for the theatre piece of the same name.
 Jóhann approached the composition by recording string instruments and processing them through digital filters, which allowed him to deconstruct the recordings and reassemble them.
 The album combined holy minimalism, Satie, Purcell and Moondog with the electronic music of labels such as Mille Plateaux and Mego.
 Pitchfork gave Englabörn a score of 8.9, and described it as "exceptionally restrained, the piano moving like droplets off of slowly melting icicles, the violin breathing warmth from above.
 The hesitation of each breath and falling bead feels as though it were a Morton Feldman piece condensed to three minutes."

 For his second album, Virðulegu Forsetar, an hour-long ambient piece, Jóhann used an orchestra of 11 brass players, glockenspiel, piano and organ, with added bells and electronics, creating a sound that combined classical, ambient and experimental music.

 IBM 1401, A User's Manual, Jóhann's fourth studio album, was released on 30 October 2006 on the 4AD label.
 It was inspired by his father, an IBM engineer and one of Iceland's first computer programmers, who used early hardware to compose melodies during his downtime at work.
 Jóhann used sounds produced from the electromagnetic emissions of the IBM 1401 as part of the composition.

 Fordlandia, Jóhann's sixth full-length studio album, was released in November 2008 via 4AD, and was thematically influenced by the failure of Henry Ford's Brazilian rubber plant Fordlândia.

 In 2010, Jóhann collaborated with filmmaker Bill Morrison on The Miners' Hymns (2011), a film and accompanying composition for a brass band, pipe organ and electronics, based on coal-mining in County Durham.
 The film was noted for celebrating "social, cultural, and political aspects of the extinct industry, and the strong regional tradition of colliery brass bands".
 The overall piece was itself a tribute to the miners strikes which occurred in the area during the 1980s.
 The piece premiered live in Durham Cathedral in July 2010 and was released on CD and DVD in May 2011.
 The album was described by the BBC as "a gorgeous brass-based requiem for northeast England's former mining community".
 Writing in The Observer, Fiona Maddocks gave the London debut performance of the score at the Barbican five stars, writing, "The strange counterpoint between an Icelandic minimalist, an American filmmaker and a bitter episode in recent British history has resulted in a work as unclassifiable as it is unforgettable."

 In 2021 the Gold Dust EP was released, containing unused pieces from various previous projects.

+On 15th Sept 2023, the posthumous album Prayer to the Dynamo was released on Bandcamp.
+This contained suites from Sicario and The Theory of Everything and was performed by the Iceland Symphony Orchestra.